Hospitality - sustainable food

 In addition to the food we buy and serve, UWE Bristol Hospitality aims to embed sustainability in how it operates:

-- provision of tap water in all outlets through fountains and jugs.
-Practical support for The Students' Union ‘Say no to plastics’ campaign, in which 2000 reusable bottles were given away to freshers.
+- Provision of tap water in all outlets through fountains and jugs.
+Practical support for The Students' Union at UWE ‘#plastic detox’ campaign, in which 2000 reusable bottles are given away to freshers.

 We are keen to hear your views – please email email@example.com.